 Too high calories

-Even though fruits and vegetables contain calories, fibre and other tissues provide them with a balance.
+Even though fruits and vegetables contain calories, fiber and other tissues provide them with a balance.
 A standard 8-ounce glass of juice has approximately 100 to 180 calories, so it is essential to watch how much you drink.
 Drinking too many calories can cause you to gain weight.

 Increasing sugar intake